 Get the lifeboats all in readiness ‘cos we’re going down very fast

-We have saved the women and the children and tried to hold o
+We have saved the women and the children and tried to hold out to the last

 Give it a listen.
 And hear the voices of our collective past, sinking into the sea.